hugocattelain/opinary-code-challenge/README.md

 ## Features

-Open one of the two static HTML files in the root folder to see the poll widget in action.
+Open one of the static HTML files in the root folder to see the poll widget in action.

 The poll widget has two default questions set (one per page).
 To change de questions/answers, open https://opinary-code-challenge.herokuapp.com/